mtrpcic/pathjs/README.markdown

 # Disclaimer #
-This code is still under development, and as such, minor revisions may break compatibility with earlier versions of the gem/plugin.
-Please keep this in mind when using CleanerUpper.
+This code is still under development, and as such, minor revisions may break compatibility with earlier versions of the library.
+Please keep this in mind when using PathJS.

 # Copyright and Licensing #
-Copyright (c) 2010 Mike Trpcic (Fluid Media Inc.), released under the MIT license
+Copyright (c) 2010 Mike Trpcic, released under the MIT license.